 From Screen to Print: A Case for Monitor Calibration

-After spending hours tweaking your photo files in post production to get the perfect colors, the perfect brightness, the perfect contrast, you get your prints in hand... but it seems like all those meticulous adjustments didn't do a thing!
+After spending hours tweaking your digital photo files in post production to get the perfect colors, the perfect brightness, the perfect contrast, you get your prints in hand… But it seems like all those meticulous adjustments didn't do a thing!
 Your prints just don't look like your image files.

-Many a photographer has fallen victim to print surprises like this.
+Many photographers have fallen victim to print surprises like the one above.
 The unassuming culprit?
 Your uncalibrated computer screen!

-There's a reason photo labs sell calibration kits (and it's NOT making money).
-Calibration kits help you precisely adjust your computer monitor settings, making what you see on your screen at home match what is printed at the lab as closely as possible.
+There's a very good reason photo labs sell calibration kits, and that reason isn’t about making money.
+Calibration kits can help you precisely adjust your computer monitor settings.
+This will make what you see on your screen at home match what is printed at the lab as closely as possible.

-How do you calibrate your screen?
-First, get yourself some monitor calibration hardware (like Spyder or iOne Match), which will give you a great baseline calibration according to your monitor type, viewing conditions, etc. Then, grab a monitor calibration kit from ROES!
-You'll get a print from the lab along with its digital file—open the file on your computer and make minor adjustments to your monitor settings, matching screen to print. #easypeasy
+Then, grab a monitor calibration kit from ROES!
+You'll get a high quality photo print from the lab along with its digital file.
+Just open the digital file on your computer and make adjustments to your monitor settings until your screen matches the print. #easypeasy

 Psst...
-If you don't think you need the precision of monitor calibration, but you're still concerned about your final prints, order Lab-Corrected Prints!
-Our color-saavy crew will adjust your image files for the best overall print results from the lab's machines.
+If you don't think you need the precision of monitor calibration, but you're still concerned about color consistency and offering your clients professional quality prints, order Lab-Corrected Prints!
+Our color-savvy crew will adjust your image files for the best overall print results from the lab's machines.